PHILIP CORTELYOU JOHNSON, FAIA (1906-2005)

 1950 - The Blanchette Hooker Rockefeller Guest House, aka the Mrs. John D. Rockefeller III Guest House, 242 East 52nd Street, New York NY.
 Built by Murphy-Brinkworth Construction Company.
 Intended for use as a social gathering place and modern art gallery.
 The second floor was meant to be a bedroom and has rarely been photographed.
 The house was donated to the Museum of Modern Art in 1955 after which it had several owners.
 Another Johnson client, Robert Leonhardt, bought it in 1964 for $100,000 and rented the house to Johnson 1971 to 1979.
 In the early 2000's the house was sold at auction for $11M.
 It was given Landmark status by the Preservation Commission in December 2000.

 1951 - The John and Dominique de Menil House, 3363 San Felipe Street, Houston TX.
-Commissioned 1948.
-This was the first Modernist house in Houston.
+Commissioned 1948, the first Modernist house in Houston.
 After Dominique's death, it was given to The Menil Foundation.
-The restoration of the 5,600 sf structure -- which has almost no interior doors and many glass walls -- began in 2001 and finished in 2004 by Stern and Bucek Architects.
+The 204 restoration of the 5,600 sf structure -- which has almost no interior doors and many glass walls -- was by Stern and Bucek Architects.
 Not open to the public except for special events.

 1951 - The John L. Senior, Jr. House, New Canaan CT.
 Unbuilt.

 1951 - The George J. Oneto House, aka the Miller House, 40 Half Moon Lane, Irvington-on-Hudson NY.
 Designed with Landis Gores.
 By 1957 it was sold to J. E. Miller.
 Johnson drew up additional plans in 1981, unsure if built.
-On the market in 1996, according to the New York Times.
+For sale in 1996, according to the New York Times.
 Addition in 1996 by architect Dennis Wedlick, visible in bottom photo.
 As of 2011 owned by Peter Hurwitz.
 B/W photos by Ezra Stoller/ESTO.

 1951 - The Richard and Geraldine Hodgson House, aka House for a Television Executive, 881 Ponus Ridge Road, New Canaan CT.
-Located right across the street from Johnson's Glass House.
+Located near Johnson's Glass House.
 Commissioned 1950.
 Designed with Landis Gores.

 Like most people they had problems getting a loan for a Modernist house, so they did it in two parts.
 The house won the first prize in residential design at the 1954 International Exhibition of Architecture in Brazil and the 1956 First Honor Award from the AIA.
 Published in the March 1953 issue of Architectural Record.
 A bedroom addition and connecting glass bridge were completed between 1956 and 1957 by builder E. W. Howell.
 In 1960, the combination stable/carport was constructed.
 The swimming pool was added in 1961.
 In 2006, it was sold to Craig Bassam and Christopher Scott Fellows who still owned it as of 2011.
 Listed in the National Register of Historic Places.
 B/W photos by Ezra Stoller.
 Bottom two photos by Nicholas Koenig.